NJ’s Harassment Rules Changed by Proposed Cyber-Bullying Law

 Making cyber-bullying and cyber-harassment a crime punishable by severe penalties may curtail the behavior.
 Under the current proposal, cyber harassers could receive a fine of up to $10,000, and/or a sentence of up to 18 months in jail.
 Lawmakers are currently in the process of determining what exactly constitutes harassing or threatening behavior online.

 If you’ve been accused of any sort of harassment, you need the services of an experienced defense attorney.
 Contact the NJ criminal defense attorneys at Goldstein Law Group.
-Call (732) 967-6777 to set up a free consultation and discuss your case.
+Call (732) 967-6777 to set up a Free 10 Minute Case Evaluation* and discuss your case.